 1 2 3 | <form [formGroup]="contactForm"> |

-We have used the square bracket (one-way binding) around FormGroup
+We use the square bracket (one-way binding) around FormGroup

-Next, we need to bind form fields to the FormControl
+Next, we need to bind each form field to an instance of the FormControl

 models.
 We use the FormControlName